The New Voyager was created in 2014 by Emma Swinscoe.

 The New Voyager Maps were created from this felicitous union and have been guiding new adventurers on two continents since then.

-After living in the USA for seven years and in Paris for three, Emma is now based in the British country side.
+After living in the USA for seven years and in Paris for three, Emma is now based in England.
 She writes for MILK Magazine and the French edition of Grazia Magazine, and her daughters are her regular travelling companions on her global peregrinations.

 The New Voyager team is now growing and “The New Voyager in Lisbon” is coedited with Álvaro Ramos, at the head of O Editorial, a content agency and the co-founder of Cabana, a beautiful online store dedicated to unique products made in Portugal and beyond.